TIC-VLA: A Think-in-Control Vision-Language-Action Model for Robot Navigation in Dynamic Environments: Introduction

 Robots operating in real-world, human-centric environments must react to dynamic scenes while following high-level natural language instructions \cite{chen2025socialnav}.
 Vision-language-action (VLA) models \cite{hirose2025omnivla, xu2024mobility, driess2025knowledge} have emerged as a promising paradigm by unifying perception, language understanding, and control within a single learning-based system.
 By incorporating large vision-language models (VLMs), these approaches enable semantic grounding, task reasoning, and instruction following \cite{zhou2025autovla, choi2024embodied, zhao2025cot, lin2025onetwovla, chandaka2025human, castro2025vamos}.
 However, existing VLA systems rely on a hidden and impractical assumption: reasoning and control are temporally aligned.
 Vision-language reasoning is produced intermittently and often with substantial delay, while control must operate continuously as the robot moves and the environment changes.
 As a result, semantic representations frequently correspond to past world states, yet are consumed by the policy as if they were current, introducing systematic misalignment between thinking and control.
 This temporal mismatch is particularly pronounced on mobile robots with limited computation, where VLM inference can take seconds while control loops run at tens of hertz.

 Most prior work on embodied navigation sidesteps this issue.
 Classical vision-language navigation (VLN) abstracts navigation into discrete viewpoint transitions, ignoring embodiment, dynamics, and timing \cite{krantz_vlnce_2020, yu2025correctnav, raychaudhuri2025semantic, zeng2025janusvln, eftekhar2024one, hu2025astranav}.
-Recent VLA systems rely on powerful GPUs and often pause execution during reasoning inference \cite{zhang2024navid, cheng2024navila}, which is impractical in dynamic environments.
-Dual-system VLA architectures decouple reasoning and control \cite{wei2025ground, InternVLA-N1_2025}, but still assume that semantic outputs are temporally fresh, implicitly treating inference latency as negligible.
-We argue that latency in reasoning is not merely an engineering inefficiency but a fundamental modeling problem: delayed semantic information is neither represented nor accounted for during policy learning.
-Consequently, policies trained under idealized synchronous supervision can degrade severely when deployed under realistic inference latency.
+Recent VLA systems rely on powerful computers and often pause execution during reasoning inference \cite{zhang2024navid, cheng2024navila}, which is impractical in dynamic environments.
+Dual-system and asynchronous VLA architectures decouple high-level reasoning from low-level control \cite{wei2025ground, InternVLA-N1_2025}, but still assume that semantic outputs are temporally fresh, implicitly treating inference latency as negligible.
+We argue that latency in reasoning is not merely an engineering inefficiency but a fundamental modeling problem.
+When semantic information is delayed, it may describe a past state of the robot and the environment, rather than the current one.
+If this delay is not represented or considered during policy learning, policies trained under idealized synchronous supervision can degrade severely when deployed under realistic inference latency.